 The Role of Energy Flow in Yoni Massage

-These interruptions are often more than just emotional; for instance, the barriers created by abdominal scars can physically divert the rising vitality, requiring specific attention to the surrounding fascia.
+These blocks are often more than emotional — the barriers created by abdominal scars can physically divert rising energy and need specific work on the surrounding fascia.

 Mapping the Ascent of Sensation